Skip to main contentSkip to main content

 Unlike single-family homes, multifamily roofing projects affect dozens or hundreds of residents simultaneously.
-Property managers must coordinate tenant communication, vehicle relocation, construction timing, noise restrictions, and budget approval from ownership groups or HOA boards — all while ensuring the work meets manufacturer specifications for warranty compliance.
+Property managers must coordinate tenant communication, vehicle relocation, construction timing, noise restrictions, and budget approval, all while ensuring the work meets manufacturer specifications for warranty compliance.

 47%